 Basic retiree coverage is based on your average final compensation at time of retirement and decreases by 15% each year until it is 40% of your AFC.

-For more about Group Life Insurance benefits, contact the Survivor Services Unit.
-For the Group Life Insurance Certificate of Coverage, visit the Publications section of www.mainepers.org.
+If you would like to learn more about Group Life Insurance benefits, contact MainePERS' Survivor Services Unit.
+To view the Group Life Insurance Certificate of Coverage, visit the Publications section of www.mainepers.org.

 SERVICE RETIREMENT